-Planning and assessing research impact are thus a complex and multi-faceted phenomenon that requires a non-linear understanding and network-oriented process of engagement with stakeholders beyond the academia community.
-Although researchers are requested to plan and maximize their projects' impact, doing it at the proposal stage is a very difficult task due to the level of uncertainty and risk which is inherent to research and its interaction with the target audience and stakeholders.
-At the same time, as impact represents a long-term effect, assessing it shortly after the research project conclusion is an impossible task since we only have outputs and outcomes to assess at that time.
+Planning and assessing research impact is therefore a complex and multi-faceted phenomenon that requires a non-linear understanding and network-oriented processes of engagement with stakeholders beyond the academic community.
+Although researchers are requested to plan and maximize their projects' impact, doing this at the proposal stage is a very difficult task due to the level of uncertainty and risk which is inherent to research and its interaction with target audiences and stakeholders.
+At the same time, as impact represents a long-term effect, assessing it shortly after the research project's conclusion is an impossible task since only outputs and outcomes are available for assessment at that time.

-If we look at the implementation, "delivering impact" is also not an easy task.
-As thus, the process is often planned in a very linear way, using 'Default' activities (workshops, seminars), assume dissemination/ information leads to impact, aiming too broad impacts not easily transferable to the realities of implementation.
+Looking at the implementation phase, delivering impact is also not an easy task.
+For this reason, tasks involved in this process are often planned in a very linear way, using default activities (workshops, seminars) and assuming dissemination/communication leads to impact; although, when foreseen impacts are too broad, these are not easily transferable to the realities of implementation.

-But, then, why do we evaluate research impact?
-Impact assessment is a useful exercise since it helps researchers and its institutions to achieve (and learn how to achieve) different goals.
-Teresa Penfield et.al in Assessment, evaluations, and definitions of research impact: A review summarizes it into four main reasons:
+Why, then, do we evaluate research impact?
+Impact assessment is a useful exercise since it helps researchers and institutions achieve (and learn to achieve) different goals.
+In Assessment, evaluations, and definitions of research impact: A review, Teresa Penfield et.al summarize the usefulness of such an evaluation into four main concepts:

-1. overview their performance

-- 2. inform funding decisions - 3. understand the pathways to maximize research impact - 4. demonstrate to government, stakeholders, and the wider public the value of research
+- 1. overview performance, - 2. inform funding decisions, - 3. understand the pathways to maximize research impact, - 4. demonstrate to governments, stakeholders, and the wider public the value of research.

-Another way to look at the topic is proposed by Paula Adam et al. in ISRIA statement: Ten-point guidelines for an effective process of research impact assessment where the authors define the main reasons to assess impact as "the 'Four As' of research impact assessment:
+Another way to look at the topic is proposed by Paula Adam et al. in ISRIA statement: Ten- point guidelines for an effective process of research impact assessment, where the authors propose 'Four As' of research impact assessment as the main reasons to assess impact:

-- analysis
+- analysis,

-- allocation
+- allocation,

-- advocacy
+- advocacy,

-- accountability
+- accountability.